Mrfantomen/taskmanager/README.md

 - Each task has a title, description, completion status, deadline, priority and categories
 - User accounts, where each task belongs to a user (one-to-many relationship)
 - User registration with Argon2id password hashing (OWASP-recommended)
-- Authentication and authorization with Spring Security (users only see their own tasks)
+- Authentication and authorization with Spring Security (users only see their own tasks — list, get, update and delete)
+- Object-level authorization (BOLA/IDOR protection): tasks are always scoped to the authenticated user
 - Server-side task ownership (the API ignores any user supplied in the request body and uses the authenticated user)
-- Password hashes are never exposed in API responses
+- Password hashes are never exposed in API responses (dedicated response DTOs for all entities)
+- Centralized error handling via `@ControllerAdvice` with consistent JSON error responses
 - **Priority** as a typed enum (`LOW`, `MEDIUM`, `HIGH`) — invalid values are rejected with `400 Bad Request`
 - **Categories** as their own entity, owned per user (`@ManyToMany` relationship between tasks and categories)
-- **Filtering** tasks via query parameters: `?completed=`, `?dueBefore=`, `?priority=`
+- **Filtering** tasks via query parameters — supports combining multiple filters: `?completed=`, `?dueBefore=`, `?priority=`, combinable via Spring Data `Specification`
 - **Sorting** tasks via `?sortBy=`, validated against an allow-list (reusable `SortValidator` class)
 - **Business rules**: titles are required, cannot be only whitespace, max 200 chars; deadlines cannot be in the past
 - Category names are normalized on save (lowercased, trimmed) so `"Work"` and `"  WORK  "` are the same category
-- Proper HTTP status codes (e.g. `201 Created` on registration, `400 Bad Request` for invalid input, `409 Conflict` for duplicate category names, `404 Not Found` for missing tasks, `204 No Content` on delete)
+- Proper HTTP status codes (e.g. `201 Created` on registration, `400 Bad Request` for invalid input, `409 Conflict` for duplicate category names, `404 Not Found` for missing resources, `204 No Content` on delete)
-- Seed data on startup (dev profile only) so users `johan` and `anna` exist without manual registration
+- Seed data on startup (dev profile only) so users `johan` and `anna` exist with categories and tasks without manual setup
-- In-memory H2 database for fast, zero-setup development
+- **PostgreSQL** support via Docker for persistent storage (prod profile)
+- **Swagger / OpenAPI** documentation available at `/swagger-ui.html`

 ## Tech stack

 - **Java 17**
 - **Spring Boot 3.5.14** (Spring Web, Spring Data JPA, Spring Security)
 - **Argon2id** password hashing via **Bouncy Castle**
-- **H2** in-memory database
+- **H2** in-memory database (dev profile)
+- **PostgreSQL 16** via Docker (prod profile)
+- **Springdoc OpenAPI** for Swagger UI
 - **Maven** for build and dependency management

 ## Architecture